 How Length of Credit History Affects Your Credit Score

-Let’s start at the top.
-You have a credit score.
-That score influences the amount of credit and the terms that lenders may offer.
+Your credit score influences the amount of credit and the terms that lenders may offer you.
 What determines your score?
-Your payment history (35% of your score), amounts owed (30%), amount of new credit (10%), and mix of credit (10%) are taken into consideration.
-Then there’s your credit history, which refers to how long you’ve been using credit and accounts for 15% of your score.
+Your payment history, amounts owed, amount of new credit and mix of credit are taken into consideration.
+Then there’s your credit history, which refers to how long you’ve been using credit.
+One popular scoring model, FICO, counts your credit history toward 15% of your score.

 How length of credit history is calculated